Risk Factors, Screening and Diagnosis | Personalized Treatment | Additional Patient Support

 If a diagnosis of vaginal cancer is made, your physician then determines the severity or stage of the cancer.
 Each cancer type has its own classification system.

 Every week, our multidisciplinary team meets in a multidisciplinary conference to discuss each patient’s case in detail and to design a personalized treatment plan.
-For vaginal cancer, your team may include your medical oncologist, surgical oncologist, radiation oncologist, geneticist, pathologist, nutritionist, pharmacist, interventional radiologist, social worker and researchers, all focused on you.
+For vaginal cancer, your team may include your gynecologic oncologist, radiation oncologist, geneticist, pathologist, nutritionist, pharmacist, interventional radiologist, social worker and researchers, all focused on you.
 This "meeting of the minds" provides critical input, resulting in an individualized care plan outlining the best course of action for each patient.